ike/kexp-radio/README.md

 ## Usage

- - `kexp --start` will start the stream in the background.
+ - `kexp start` will start the stream in the background.
- - `kexp --stop` will stop the currently playing stream.
+ - `kexp stop` will stop the currently playing stream.
- - `kexp --np` will grab the current song title, if available.
+ - `kexp np` will grab the current song title, if available.